-During the year ended September 30, 2023 and through June 30, 2023, the Company entered into various consulting agreements with consultants and officers to provide various services.
+During the period ended March 31, 2024, the Company entered into various consulting agreements with consultants and officers to provide various services.
 In the event of termination without cause or a change of control, the Company is committed to paying severance.
-This severance ranges from six months of consulting fees, with an additional one month of fees for each twelve months of service to two years of fees.
-In the event there is a change in control of the Company will be liable to cover \$1,424,000 in termination fees.
+This severance ranges from six months of consulting fees, with an additional one month of fees for each twelve months of service to three years of fees (the "Severance Period").
+In the event there is a change in control and these individuals are terminated within the Severance Period, the Company will be liable to cover \$3,116,000 in termination fees.